-Policy 17: Renewable Energy Development
+Policy 15: Renewable and Low Carbon Energy Development

-3.100 There is a desire to encourage the use of renewable energy in the Plan Area.
-Many smaller scale forms of renewable energy on residential properties, such as solar panels and heat pumps, in most cases do not require planning permission.

-3.101 Larger scale proposals which will require planning permission will be supported as long as there is no negative impact on the local landscapes in the Plan Area.
-In particular, consideration will be given to the proximity of the Northumberland National Park and to the historic environment in determining landscape impacts of renewables schemes.

-3.102 Residential amenity is always an important consideration in any development proposal.
+- 3.100 There is a desire to encourage the use of renewable energy in the Neighbourhood Area.
+Many smaller scale forms of renewable energy on residential properties, such as solar panels and heat pumps, in most cases do not require planning permission. - 3.101 Small-scale proposals which will require planning permission will be supported as long as there is no negative impact on the local landscapes.
+In particular, consideration will be given to the proximity of the Northumberland National Park and to the historic environment in determining landscape impacts of renewables schemes. - 3.102 Residential amenity is always an important consideration in any development proposal.
 The impacts on residential amenity of renewables schemes, in terms of noise, vibrations, visual impacts and other amenity impacts will be an important consideration in determining the acceptability of any scheme.

-Policy 17: Renewable Energy Development
+Policy 15: Renewable and Low Carbon Energy Development

-Proposals for small-scale renewable energy developments including wind turbines, solar farms, district heating schemes and community-led initiatives for renewable and low carbon energy will be supported where they do not have an unacceptable negative impact on local natural and historic landscapes, the Northumberland National Park, the local highway network or other significant impacts on residential amenity.
+Proposals for small-scale renewable energy developments including wind turbines, solar farms, district heating schemes and community-led initiatives for renewable and low carbon energy will be supported where they do not have an unacceptable negative impact on local natural and historic landscapes, the Northumberland National Park, the local highway network or other significant adverse impacts on residential amenity.